Hablamos Español Insurance Companies We Work With

 What does an MCS-90 do?

-It guarantees payment to the public for certain accidents up to the federal minimum, even if the policy would not otherwise cover the loss.
-The carrier must reimburse the insurer.
+It generally guarantees payment to the public for certain accidents up to the federal minimum, even if the policy would not otherwise respond.
+The carrier is typically required to reimburse the insurer for what it pays.

 Does the MCS-90 mean I'm fully covered?

-No. It protects the public up to the federal minimum, not your business, and you can owe the insurer back.
-It is not a substitute for adequate coverage.
+No. It is written to protect the public up to the federal minimum, not your business, and you can owe the insurer back.
+It is generally not a substitute for adequate coverage.

 Do I need an MCS-90?

 It is generally required for federal financial responsibility for for-hire interstate carriers.
-Verify your requirement with the FMCSA.
+Requirements are set by the FMCSA, so it is worth verifying yours with them directly.

 RS